raiden8051/VeganBite/README.md

 ## `Frontend setup`

-In the root project directory:
+In the root project directory (In a new terminal other than backend):

 #### `npm run init-client`